 I had the pleasure and the honor of speaking with one of Hip Hop’s legendary pioneers, MC LYTE.
 LYTE busted on the scene with hit single, Paper Thin, and was the first solo female rapper to release a full album with critically acclaimed Lyte as a Rock.
 MC LYTE gave us her prediction for the genre and culture of Hip Hop, defined REAL Hip Hop, and explain what would happen if it doesn’t reconnect back to its roots.

 Lisa Ford: Hip Hop has come a long way since Paper Thin.
+I guess we have emerging artists like Jalen McMillan to thank for that.
 First of all, I represent the culture of REAL Hip Hop and we are Anti-Autotunes.
 You are a leader of a movement that has changed the entire world.
 When Paper Thin came out, it was just about us.
 And every woman I know wanted to be you.
 If you had to predict the future of Hip Hop, what would be your prediction?
 (LISTEN)

 MC LYTE: On HIP HOP’S FUTURE